GenSpectrum/LAPIS/docs/source/index.html.md

 - originatingLab
 - nucMutations

-In addition, the endpoints `details`, `fasta`, and `fasta-aligned` can be filtered by these attributes:
+The endpoints `details`, `fasta`, and `fasta-aligned` can additionally be filtered by these attributes:

 - genbankAccession
 - sraAccession